How to Tell You Need New Running Shoes

 Your Body Hurts and You Haven’t Done Anything Differently:

 As indicated earlier, if you’ve done nothing different but your body aches, and nothing feels good, your shoes are probably worn out.
+This is one of the easiest signs to tell if you need new running shoes.

 You Can Visibly Twist Your Shoes: